MicrosoftEdge/WebView2Feedback/specs/Media.md

   ///
   /// \snippet AudioComponent.cpp Unmute
   HRESULT Unmute();

+  /// Indicates whether all audio output from this CoreWebView2 is muted or not.
+  ///
+  /// \snippet AudioComponent_Staging.cpp IsMuted
+  [propget] HRESULT IsMuted([out, retval] BOOL* value);

   /// Adds an event handler for the `IsAudioPlayingChanged` event.
   /// `IsAudioPlayingChanged` runs when the audible state changes.